-ip-address IP address. wildcard-mask IP-address-type mask that includes "don't care" bits. area-id Area that is to be associated with the OSPF address range.
+Cuntou Descuintion : 11 TD = 1 lasse Syntax Description ip-address IP address. wildcard-mask IP-address-type mask that includes "don't care" bits. area-id Area that is to be associated with the OSPF address range.
 It can be specified as either a decimal value or as an IP address.
 If you intend to associate areas with IP subnets, you can specify a subnet address as the value of the area-id argument .

-Command Default This command is disabled by default.

-Command Modes Router configuration

-Release Modification 10.0 This command was introduced.
+Defaults This command is di sabled by default.
+Command Modes Router configuratio n Command History Release Modification 10.0 This command was introduced.
 12.2(33)SRA This command was integrated into Cisco IOS Release 12.2(33)SRA.
 12.2SX This command is supported in the Cisco IOS Release 12.2SX train.
 Support in a specific 12.2SX release of this train depends on your feature set, platform, and platform hardware.
-15.2(2)SNI This command was implemented on the Cisco ASR 901 Series Aggregation Services Routers.

-The ip-address and wildcard-mask arguments together allow you to define one or multiple interfaces to be associated with a specific OSPF area using a single command.
-Using the wildcard-mask argument allows you to define one or multiple interfaces to be associated with a specific OSPF area using a single command.
-If you intend to associate areas with IP subnets, you can specify a subnet address as the value of the area-id argument.

-For OSPF to operate on the interface, the primary address of the interface must be covered by the network areacommand.
-If the network areacommand covers only the secondary address, it will not enable OSPF over that interface.

-The Cisco IOS software sequentially evaluates the ip-address wildcard-mask pair for each interface as follows:
+Usage Guidelines The ip-address and wildcard-mask arguments together allow you to define one or multiple interfat be associated with a specific OSPF area using a single command.
+Using the wildcard-mask argumallows you to define one or multiple interfaces to be associated with a specific OSPF area using a command.
+If you intend to associate areas with IP subnets, you can specify a subnet address as the of the area-id argument.
+For OSPF to operate on the interface, the primary address of the interface must be covered by the network area command.
+If the network area command covers only the secondary address, it with the subnets of the secondary address, it with the secondary address. hat interface. ware sequentially evaluates the ip-address wildcard-mask pair for each interface as follows: nask argument is logically ORed with the interface IP address.
+2. The wildcard-n command. nask argument is logically ORed with the ip-address argument in the network

-- 1 The wildcard-maskargument is logically ORed with the interface IP address. - 2 The wildcard-mask argument is logically ORed with the ip-address argument in the network command. - 3 The software compares the two resulting values.
+3. The software compares the two resulting values.
 If they match, OSPF is enabled on the associated interface and this interface is attached to the OSPF area specified.